Helicobacter Pylori in Children

 When should I call my child's healthcare provider?Call your child's healthcare provider if your child has regular belly (abdominal) pain.

-Key points about H. pylori
+Key points about H. pylori in children

 - H. pylori is a spiral-shaped germ (bacteria).
 It attacks the stomach and the first part of the small intestine (duodenum).